-Responsibilities of Faculty and Unclassified Professionals Who Are Evaluated directed and nondirected service for the upcoming evaluation period and to discuss their relative importance within the context of the unit's goals.
-These goals and objectives should reflect the relative percentages of time and effort the person plans to allocate to the appropriate areas in the upcoming period.
+Responsibilities of Faculty and Unclassified EmployeesProfessionals Professionals Who Are Evaluated

+C45.1 Each faculty member and/or unclassified professional person-will meet annually with the unit head to jointly establish goals and objectives in research and other creative endeavors, teaching, extension, and directed and non_directed service for the upcoming evaluation period and to discuss their relative importance within the context of the unit's goals.
+Each unclassified professional staff person will meet annually with the unit head to jointly establish goals and objectives related to the responsibilities set forth in theirhis/her_job descriptionfor the year.
+For all faculty and unclassified professionals-employees, these goals and objectives should reflect the relative percentages of time and effort the person plans to allocate to the appropriate areas in the upcoming period.
 It is expected that the previous year's statement will be considered during the annual evaluation and goal setting process.
-The relative emphasis placed on research and other creative endeavors, teaching, extension, and directed and nondirected service may vary over the course of the person's career.